ecmwf/anemoi-graphs/docs/graphs/introduction.rst

 `recipe`, which is a YAML file that specifies the nodes and edges of the graph.

-**********
- Concepts
-**********

-nodes
-   A `node` represents a location (2D) on the earth's surface which may contain additional `attributes`.

-data nodes
-   A set of nodes representing one or multiple datasets.
-The `data nodes` may correspond to the input/output of our data-driven model.
-   They can be defined from Zarr datasets and this method supports all :ref:`anemoi-datasets <anemoi-datasets:index-page>` operations such as `cutout` or `thinning`.

-hidden nodes
-   The `hidden nodes` capture intermediate representations of the model, which are used to learn the dynamics of the system considered (atmosphere, ocean, etc, ...).
-These nodes can be generated from existing locations (Zarr datasets or NPZ files) or algorithmically from iterative refinements of polygons over the globe.

-isolated nodes
-   A set of nodes that are not connected to any other nodes in the graph.
-These nodes can be used to store additional information that is not directly used in the training process.

-edges
-   An `edge` represents a connection between two nodes.
-The `edges` can be used to define the flow of information between the nodes.
-Edges may also contain `attributes` related to their length, direction or other properties.

 *****************
  Data structures
 *****************

-The nodes :math:`V` correspond to locations on the earth's surface, and they can be classified into 2 categories:

--  **Data nodes**: The `data nodes` represent the input/output of the data-driven model, i.e. they are linked to existing datasets.
--  **Hidden nodes**: These `hidden nodes` represent the latent space, where the internal dynamics are learned.

 Several methods are currently supported to create your nodes.
 You can use indistinctly any of these to create your `data` or `hidden` nodes.